bumpdigital/sitewright/readme.md

 ### Flakyness

 Several layouts may be flaky in several browsers.
 The only way to get consistent results may be to specify an amount of retries to get a golden result.
 Three is usually enough.
-By default local workers are 3.
+Specify using the `--retries n` option.

 ### Examples